 As of now, 29 miles are complete, including some segments from Silver Bay to Beaver Bay and some found between Tofte and Lutsen.
-No construction has been done in the past three years due to the lack of funding, but the hopeful individuals volunteering to make this dream a reality are determined to finish the project soon.
+This year (2021) another section was completed connecting Grand Marais to the Cutface Creek rest area.
 With this trail in development and the wide shoulders on highway 61, the North Shore is becoming a perfect place for bikers to get out and enjoy a safe, scenic ride.

-Bicycle tune-up stations have been installed at Gooseberry Falls State Park behind the visitor center along the trail and at Split Rock Lighthouse State Park near the park office.
-Restrooms are available at each of the state parks along the trail and in each town or community along the route.
+Bicycle tune-up stations are located at Gooseberry Falls State Park behind the visitor center and at Split Rock Lighthouse State Park near the park office.
+Several restrooms are available at each of the state parks and in each community along the route.

 For more information, check Gitchi Gami State Trail map